Seteeri/Particle/README.md

 The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that, through a more pragmatic and gradual approach.

-The target audience consists of programmers, power users, information/knowledge workers.
+The target audience consists of information/knowledge workers, power users, programmers.

 # Preview